 3. Some prominent figures have journeyed with the Manchester Concorde plane.

 Whilst in service, the Concorde plane exhibited in Manchester hosted many celebrities in the likes of Michael Jackson and Phil Collins, as well as Royals, including Princess Diana, The Duke of Edinburgh and HRH Queen Elizabeth II.

-What can you do at the Concorde Conference Centre?
+What else can you do at the Concorde Conference Centre?

 The Concorde Conference Centre is the main attraction of the Runway Visitor Park, where you can visit the aircraft and take the Platinum, Classic, Technical and Supersonic Short Tour.
 The space also offers an incredible backdrop for business meetings and conferences, galas, exhibitions and concerts.